apache/paimon/README.md

-# Flink Table Store
+# Apache Paimon (incubating)

-Flink Table Store is a data lake storage for streaming updates/deletes changelog ingestion and high-performance queries in real time.
+Paimon is a data lake storage for streaming updates/deletes changelog ingestion and high-performance queries in real time.

-Flink Table Store is developed under the umbrella of [Apache Flink](https://flink.apache.org/).
+Paimon developed under the umbrella of [Apache Flink](https://flink.apache.org/) in the past.

+Now it is a standalone project and is incubating in Apache Software Foundation.

 ## Documentation & Getting Started